NeuroTechX/ntx_slack_archive/_announcements_.md

  >also aj will be physically there& maybe dano and keaton can join his project (if there is still room) and we baptize that as the NeuroTechX team?
 Is there room aj in your team still?

+9/28/2017 7:41 PM

+ **hailey** :

+ >I would be interested!
+Though, I am a neuro researcher so I cant help much with the coding.